IBM-Cloud/terraform-provider-ibm/website/docs/r/network_gateway.html.markdown

 * `ipv6_enabled` - (Required) Indicates if the Network Gateway has ipv6 support, Softlayer default requires it to be true.
 * `public_bandwidth` - (Optional) Bandwidth is measured from the port onto which your Network Gateway is connected to the Public Network.
 The default value 2000 is a middle point for most configurations but unlimited bandwith is also supported for details on this please contact Softlayer sales , it is measured in GB.
 * `RAID_CONTROLLER` - (reference) this version support a single RAID 1 controller pre configured with two hard drives 1 TB SATA drives
+* `associated_vlans` - (Optional) Map with values networkVlanID and bypass representing the VLAN id and whether (false / true) to route the VLAN after being associated with the network gateway

 ## Attribute Reference